 FSD School Assurance Survey: Increase in percentage of teachers, parents and students satisfied with Assurance Measures.
 Guiding Principles for Assurance: Evidence that planning and reporting processes reflect the guiding principles, domains and enabling processes outlined in the Assurance Framework.
-Evidence of Principles and Practices that tell the story of learning and provides assurance of continuous improvement and student growth and achievement. professional learning evidence classroom evidence stakeholder voice Assurance Links for ENGAGEMENT Assurance Links f or ENGAGEMENT for each learner
+Evidence of Principles and Practices that tell the story of learning and provides assurance of continuous improvement and student growth and achievement. professional learning evidence classroom evidence stakeholder voice Assurance Links f for ENGAGEMENT for each learner